 Two of life’s simple pleasures.
 Beer is truly a communal beverage that unites friends and strangers alike.
 Pizza is so widely enjoyed that we have been hard-pressed to find anyone who doesn’t put it on their “last meal wish list.”
 And as if these beauties aren’t good enough on their own, beer paired with pizza can create a taste explosion that is otherworldly.

 We’ve teamed up with our friends at Home Run Inn Pizza to create the ultimate beer and pizza pairing guide.
 We’ve got you covered on an array of varieties below, hoping this helps you achieve nirvana the next time you pick up a slice.
 Our team of beer experts also suggest specific beers below to get you started.
 Cheers!

-CLASSIC CHEESE: This stripped down American version of pizza deserves a beer that is a classic in the craft beer world.
-Sierra Nevada Pale Ale has a pungent but restrained hop profile and just enough bitterness to cut through some of the richness of the cheese.
+CLASSIC CHEESE: This stripped-down American version of pizza deserves a tasty American Pale Ale.
+Alter Brewing’s Hopular Kid has a sophisticated hop profile and just enough bitterness to cut through some of the richness of the cheese.